Scientific Updates on Organic Acidemias and Homocystinurias

 Dr. Vockley received his undergraduate degree at Carnegie-Mellon University in Pittsburgh, Pennsylvania, and received his degree in Medicine and Genetics from the University of Pennsylvania School of Medicine in Philadelphia, Pennsylvania.
 He completed his pediatric residency at the University of Colorado Health Science Center, and his postdoctoral fellowship in Human Genetic and Pediatrics at Yale University School of Medicine in New Haven, Connecticut.
 Before assuming his current position in Pittsburgh, Dr. Vockley was Chair of Medical Genetics in the Mayo Clinic School of Medicine.

 Dr. Vockley is internationally recognized as a leader in the field of inborn errors of metabolism.
 His current research focuses on mitochondrial energy metabolism, novel therapies for disorders of fatty acid oxidation and amino acid metabolism, and population genetics of the Plain communities in the United States.
-He has published ~300 peer reviewed scholarly articles, is the principle investigator on four NIH grants and a co-investigator on 7 others.
+He has published ~300 peer reviewed scholarly articles, is the principal investigator on four NIH grants and a co-investigator on 7 others.
 He has an active clinical research program and participates in and consults on multiple gene therapy trials.
 Dr. Vockley has served on numerous national and international scientific boards including the Advisory Committee (to the Secretary of Health and Human Services) on Heritable Disorders in Newborns and Children where he was chair of the technology committee.
 He is a Founding Fellow of the American College of Medical Genetics and Genomics, and currently serves on its board of directors.
 He is co-chair of the International Network on Fatty Acid Oxidation Research and Therapy (INFORM).
 He also serves as chair of the Pennsylvania State Newborn Screening Advisory Committee and the Board of Directors of the American College of Medical Genetics and Genomics.
 He is a past president of the International Organizing Committee for the International Congress on Inborn Errors of Metabolism and the Society for the Inherited Metabolic Disorders (SIMD), and co-founder and editor of the North American Metabolic Academy.

 After completion of his medical studies at the University of Zürich, Switzerland, Patrick Forny pursued a dual training as a scientist and a pediatric physician in metabolic medicine.
 To the former, he conducted his Ph.D. thesis on the rare inborn error of metabolism methylmalonic aciduria, combining the study of patient cohorts with basic biochemical and molecular techniques with an aim to identify novel therapeutic targets.
 This involved an EMBO funded research exchange to the University of Oxford, UK, for structural work on the key enzyme methylmalonyl-CoA mutase, as well as a stay at the University of Bergen, Norway, for in vitro high-throughput drug screening.
 To the latter, his clinical program has included training in general and metabolic pediatrics at the University Children’s Hospital Zürich, Switzerland, and at Great Ormond Street Hospital for Children London, UK.
 Currently, he works as a clinical and research fellow at the Division of Metabolism, University Children’s Hospital Zürich, Switzerland.